jmhogan/cms-opendata-guide/docs/analysis/selection/objects/electrons.md

     - The criterion using `ecalEnergy` and `eSuperClusterOverP` compares the differences between the electron's energy and momentum measurements, which should be very similar to each other for good electrons.
     - `el_pfIso` represents how much energy, relative to the electron's, within a cone around the electron comes from other particle-flow candidates.
 If this value is small the electron is likely "isolated" in the local region.

-    The isolation variable `el_pfIso`, based on a cone size of 0.3 around the electron, is defined with
+    The isolation variable `el_pfIso`, is based on a cone size of 0.3 around the electron.
+Pileup interaction contributions are subtracted by accessing "rho", the average energy deposit per area (see the POET software for more details on "rho").

     ``` cpp
     if (itElec->passingPflowPreselection()) {